unixorn/ha-mqtt-discoverable/README.md

 ## Contributing

 Please run `black` on your code before submitting.
-There are `git` hooks already configured to run `black` every commit, you can run `./hooks/autohook.sh install` to enable them.
+There are `git` hooks already configured to run `black` and other checks before every commit, please run `pre-commit install` to enable them.

 ## Scripts Provided